Reef Manta Ray Facts

 Reef Manta Ray Distribution, Habitat, and Ecology

 A few scattered individuals, furthermore, also appear in the Atlantic Ocean.
 While such sightings there do occur, they remain rare and widely scattered.
-The majority of sightings happen off the coasts of Australia, South Africa, Japan, Hawaii, Thailand, and in the Red Sea.
+The majority of sightings happen off the coasts of Australia, South Africa, Japan, Hawaii, Thailand, and in sections of the Red Sea.

 Species Sharing Its Range